 Ellen's phone number has changed.
 You can reach her at

 It's been a hoot.
 Peg Cullen West owns the store and is and great quilt person.
 She's staffed her store with very expert and passionate quilters.
 She's opened her doors to quilters of all kinds and hosts the Michana Modern Quilt Guild.
-She has a long arm available either to rent or to have her quilt for you.
-And she has a secret weapon.: Henry.

 I've loved photoshopping this store and branding it in unforgettable ways.
 They now have an integrated Pinterest, Facebook, and Blog and what I'm really doing is simply showing them off.
 I write their blog, find entertaining projects and bits of humor and show them as a great shop and great quilting community which they are.